danlawinc/smartconnectsdk-ios-sample-app/README.md

 }
 ```

-# Register PID Data for Continuous Updates
+# Register PID Data for Continuous Updates (Advanced Channel)
 Registering for PID allows to receive data continuously until the request is unregistered.

 A max of 5 PIDs can be registered in a single request.
 Data that can be requested:
  - Only Standard PIDs (id: 0-255) are supported for continuous updates.
- - Please refer the documentation for a complete list of the request IDs and their corresponding return object types.
+Refer 'List of Formatted PIDs' section of Danlaw SmartConnect Installation guide for a complete list of the PID IDs and its respective return Objects.

 An example to get continuous updates for the PIDs speed and engine rpm
 ```